 And while many wine or beer connoisseurs now stand ready to embrace booze in a box, the product sweep is notable for a more noble reason: the creations help contribute to a more sustainable future.
 Still, at the end of the day, protecting the product inside is key.
 These environmentally friendly packaging innovations wouldn’t fly if the boxed beverage leaked, or was no longer fresh for the toast.

 Learn more about some of our favorite paper-based beverage-related innovations:

 Talk about versatility.
 Atlanta-based WestRock partnered with Asahi Beer to create this decorative, collapsible carton.
 It’s one part gift box and one part ice cooler.
 The interior has a special coating that prevents leaks and keeps ice cold.
 It’s designed to be used over and over again.
 Summer-ready!

 “Water in a box” sounds like the beginning of a Dr. Seuss book.
-But these water boxes are not fictional.
-Demonstrating the power of mixed recycling innovation, they are created from 74 percent paper, 20 percent plastic and 6 percent aluminum.
-To date, the Michigan company has planted more than 600,000 trees (and counting) in partnership with the National Forest Foundation in areas affected by deforestation and wildfires.
+But these water boxes are not fictional and 92% plant-based.
+To date, the company has planted more than 1 million trees (and counting) in partnership with the National Forest Foundation in areas affected by deforestation and wildfires.

 With another nod to mixed recycling, Primitive Beer’s 1.5-liter paper bag-in-box features a red plastic tap.
 Part of the magic stems from the brew—Primitive specializes in uncarbonated sour beers (with names like Be Excellent to Each Other) that are less susceptible to going flat in a box than fizzy beer would.
 For now, Primitive’s model is exclusive to folks who stop by the brewery in Longmont, Colorado, near Boulder.